Remains And War Photographer Comparison

 A Comparative Analysis: Shared Themes and Contrasting Perspectives

 Both poems share the common thread of the inescapable nature of war's psychological impact.
-The soldiers in "Remains" are haunted by their actions, the photographer in "War Photographer" by the sights he has seen.
+That said, the soldiers in "Remains" are haunted by their actions, the photographer in "War Photographer" by the sights he has seen.
 Both individuals struggle with guilt, memory, and the difficulty of reconciling their experiences with a peaceful civilian life.
 Both poems also highlight the ethical implications of war, raising questions about the justifications for violence and the responsibilities of those who bear witness to its horrors.

 Exploring the Poetic Techniques: Language, Imagery, and Structure

 Both Armitage and Duffy employ distinct poetic techniques to convey the intensity and lasting impact of war.
-Armitage uses colloquial language and fragmented structure in "Remains" to mirror the chaotic and intrusive nature of traumatic memory.
+So armitage uses colloquial language and fragmented structure in "Remains" to mirror the chaotic and intrusive nature of traumatic memory.
 The conversational tone creates a sense of intimacy and immediacy, drawing the reader directly into the soldier's experience.
 The repetition of "Probably armed" emphasizes the soldier’s attempts at self-justification, highlighting the internal conflict and the enduring psychological burden.

 The Enduring Legacy: Art as a Reflection of War's Impact